atrotter0/beep-boop/README.md

 * Program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Example input: 3
   * Example output: Beep!
 Boop!
 "I'm sorry, Dave.
 I'm afraid I can't do that."
-* Program replaces entire number if it contains a 1 or a 0 with specified respons (Beep! or Boop!)
+* Program replaces entire number if it contains a 1 or a 0 with specified response (Beep! / Boop!)
   * Example input: 12
   * Example output: Boop!
-  * Example input: 10
+  * Example input: 20
-  * Example output:
+  * Example output: Beep!
 * Program only allows numbers to be input, and displays message to user if input is not a number.
   * Example input: Todd
   * Example output: BEEP!
 BOOP!
 Only numbers are allowed.
 Please enter a number.